enriquedevs/DE-101-Practices/Practices/session_2_SQL/README.md

 ### Step 5 - Normalize

 >Normalization: is a process where you apply the 3 Normal Forms (3NF), the 3NF are rules or guidelines used in database design to ensure data integrity and minimize data redundancy within a relational database.
+>
+>*Note: 4NF and 5NF exists, however as a general standard most enterprises use only 3NF, check the link section for 4NF and 5NF.*

 Use as reference the Columns we just define: